-- Its used in the process of washing the microplates to remove the excess/unbound antigens/ antibodoies with specific Buffer where we can set the Number of washing cycles
+- It is used in the process of washing the microplates to remove the excess/unbound antigens/ antibodies with a specific Buffer where we can set the number of washing cycles

 WESTERN BLOTTING APPARATUS

-- To evaluate gene expressions in blood & tissues
+- To evaluate Protein expressions in blood & tissues

 PCR ( THERMOCYCLER) MACHINE